webJose/wj.ObjectComparer/README.md

 With this library any developer can easily compare objects of the same class or objects of entirely different classes on a property-by-property basis.

 The most basic functionality is based on property names:  Properties in the different objects are matched to one another if their name matches.
 Name matching is case sensitive.
-However, this library allows custom property mapping either via the `PropertyMapAttribute` attribute or by using [fluent configuration syntax](#fluent-configuration-syntax).
+However, this library allows custom property mapping either via the `PropertyMapAttribute` attribute or by using [fluent syntax configuration](#fluent-syntax-configuration).

 There are two major areas where such a comparer is useful:  Unit testing of object mappers, and applications that rely heavily on data modeling.
 It can be used to quickly determine changes between versions of a data record, or taking decisions about the differences in data between a model and a corresponding ViewModel, for instance.